Rosy Bremer: Activism

 Bremer was a spokesperson for the other camp members when it was announced on 6 September 1999, exactly 18 years after the camp had been set up, that it would be closing down.
 After leaving Greenham in 1999, Bremer moved back to Portsmouth.
 She worked for several years at BID (Bail for Immigration Detainees), which prepared bail applications to release immigrants from detention.
 She was active with the nonprofit organization Friends Without a Border, with peace groups protesting against the Iraq War and with anti-racist organisations.
 After leaving BID she worked at the Portsmouth Central Library and then at the University of Portsmouth library.

-Later in life Bremer, terminally ill, became confined to a wheelchair.
-However, her activism continued.
+Later in life, terminally ill, Bremer used a wheelchair for mobility, meanwhile her activism continued.
 In February 2024 she spraypainted "♥ Gaza ♥ Rafah ♥ peace" on the walls of the Portsmouth Naval Base.
 She escaped arrest because she was in a wheelchair.
 Ordered to write an apology to the naval base commander, she instead sent him an anti-war poem.
 She told the Portsmouth News, "I understand a bit about coming to terms with my own death.
 No human being can come to terms with the deaths of 12,000 babies killed".

 As a motor neurone disease sufferer, Bremer endured many battles to obtain essential living equipment and care, and to challenge discriminatory treatment.
 With good contacts in the media, she was able to obtain publicity for her problems.
 In May 2024, she was featured in an article in The Guardian complaining that it had taken over one year for a National Health Service wheelchair to be delivered.
 This highlighted the difficulties faced by the company producing them.
 In January 2025 she was again in an article in The Guardian about her inability to obtain an overnight carer, which meant that she was unable to use her ventilator.